Pauline Tantot Goes Braless In Extremely Sheer Blouse

 For the photo, the model did not wear anything underneath an extremely sheer cropped blouse, adorned with a white polka dot pattern, from the online retailer, Fashion Nova.
 The top left little to the imagination and in turn, pushed the boundaries of Instagram’s community guidelines regarding nudity.
 She also sported a pair of black high-cut underwear.
 The risque ensemble flaunted her incredible curves and toned midsection, much to the delight of her audience.
 Fans were also able to catch a glimpse of the delicate black ink tattoo on her pelvic area.
 Pauline kept the sexy look simple and did not wear any jewelry.

-The Instagram star kept her long locks out of her face by wearing a black cloth headband.
+The Instagram star pulled back long locks with black cloth headband.
 While she did not appear to have on any makeup, Pauline still managed to look absolutely stunning.

 In the post’s caption, the social media sensation encouraged her followers to like the photo.
 Pauline also provided additional advertisement for Fashion Nova by tagging the company.